span420/span420.github.io/README.md

-# Webpage for Data Science for Linguists (SPAN 589)
+# Webpage for Current Issues in SLA (SPAN 420)

-Last update: 2021-02-19
+Last update: 2022-01-12
-Previous versions: Spring 2018
+Previous versions: Fall 2017

-Source code for course website for SPAN 589 at Rutgers University.
+Source code for course website for SPAN 420 at Rutgers University.
-Course website is hosted at <https://ds4ling.github.io>
+Course website is hosted at <https://span420.github.io>

 # Attribution